Manage your child's health with MyChart.

 When to call your health care provider

 If you are pregnant, the risk to your unborn baby is slight.
-But, if you think you have fifth's disease, call your health care provider.
+But, if you think you have been exposed to fifth's disease, call your health care provider.